 He stunned the skiing world by winning Russia's first-ever Olympic gold in cross-country, a victory that came from a seemingly impossible position.

-Mikhail Ivanov emerged from the small town of Ostrov to become an unexpected national hero.
-His career as a cross-country skier was solid but not headline-grabbing until the 2002 Winter Olympics in Salt Lake City.
-In the 30km freestyle race, Ivanov executed a masterful tactical performance, surging from behind in the final kilometers to seize gold.
-This wasn't just a personal triumph; it was the first Olympic cross-country gold for post-Soviet Russia, a moment of immense patriotic pride.
-His victory, achieved with a powerful, relentless stride, cemented his place in Russian sporting history.
-After retiring in 2007, he remained involved in the sport, his legacy that of a quiet, determined athlete who delivered on the world's biggest stage when it mattered most.
+Mikhail Ivanov won the 30km freestyle gold at the 2002 Winter Olympics in Salt Lake City, surging from behind in the final kilometers.
+That victory delivered the first Olympic cross-country gold for post-Soviet Russia, a moment of immense patriotic pride.
+Ivanov came from the small town of Ostrov.
+His career before that race was solid but not headline-grabbing.
+He executed a masterful tactical performance, using a powerful, relentless stride.
+After retiring in 2007, he remained involved in the sport.
+His story is that of a quiet, determined athlete who delivered on the world’s biggest stage when it mattered most.

 1965–1980